grzegorzxpatyk/grzegorzxpatyk/README.md

 ### Hi there 👋

+__I'm Greg and I'm a junior frontend developer 😸__

+__BIO__
+- 🏢 I'm currently taking an internship at [beeanco]('https://beeanco.com').
+- ⚙️ I use daily: `.js`, `.html`, `.css`, `.svelte`,
+- 🌱 I’m currently learning React and Svelte, and absorb anything new about JavaScript along the way 😺
+- 🐶 I am passionate about dogs, so whenever I'm not coding, I'm spending some quality time with my doggo 🐕 😄
+- 📫 How to reach me:
+  + E-mail: grzegorzxpatyk@gmail.com
+  + LinkedIn:  www.linkedin.com/in/grzegorz-patyk
+- ⚡ Fun fact: I 🖤 Harry Potter

 <!--
 **grzegorzp4tyk/grzegorzp4tyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.